nickjeffrey/check_vmware_datastores/README.md

 which yum && yum install https://github.com/PowerShell/PowerShell/releases/download/v7.4.6/powershell-7.4.6-1.rh.x86_64.rpm
 which apt && apt install https://github.com/PowerShell/PowerShell/releases/download/v7.4.7/powershell_7.4.7-1.deb_amd64.deb
 ```

+# Install VMware.PowerCLI module on Linux (with internet access)

+This section assumes that the Linux-based nagios server has access to the internet for downloading packages via HTTPS.

 Confirm that the Linux-based nagios server has access to the PSGallery repository.
 ```